EPCCed/eidf-docs/docs/dataingest/henry.md

 You will need to:

-* Create a user account in the portal and notify me (to add access permissions for the MFT, manual at the moment).
+* Create a user account in the portal and notify mario/amy with the id of the user you created (to add access permissions for the *Managed File Transfer* (MFT), a manual process at the moment).
+  * Go into your project
+  * Scroll down to the project accounts segment
+  * Manage -> Create User Account
+  * Submit
+  * Once you have created the user you can click on their linked username and assign them to a VM if you have created one and give them sudo privileges if appropriate.
+  * You can also use this to connect to the MFT.

 * Upload the data to the MFT into the folder with the name of the dataset (starts with the project code)
+  * [https://eidf-mft.epcc.ed.ac.uk](https://eidf-mft.epcc.ed.ac.uk/) - you can only access this service within EdLan.

 * Configure the dataset and specify a processing container if required (this will be a docker image published in a public location).
+  * The container is supposed to map your data to an *Analytics Ready Data* (ARD), the format which your end consumers will use.
+  * If your data is already ARD you do not need to add any content in this page.

 * Trigger the ingest in the portal.
 * Check progress in the list of processing runs on the dataset page (reload the page to refresh the list).